reactivego/jig/README.md

 # Generics for Go
 [![](http://godoc.org/github.com/reactivego/generics?status.png)](http://godoc.org/github.com/reactivego/generics)

-The `jig` command [cmd/jig](cmd/jig) provides Generics for Go.
-It generates Go code by expanding templates from a generics library.
+Generics for Go generates strongly typed Go code by expanding generic templates from a library.

 A template is a piece of generic code with type place-holders.
 Template expansion then replaces type place-holders with concrete types.
+This creates a strongly typed version of a generic algorithm.

+Because generics are not supported by Go, a [tool](cmd/jig) to generate code is needed.
+Install it as follows:

+`go get github.com/reactivego/generics/cmd/jig`.

 For example, given a generic stack library with two templates that use type `foo` as a type place-holder.